Tbilisi Gay Travel

 Restaurants in Tbilisi

-Café Gallery is the noteworthy LGBT-friendly café in Tbilisi.
+Café Gallery is a noteworthy gay-friendly café in Tbilisi.
 It is an excellent place to grab a bite to eat.
 Dimly lit and not too crowded, Café Gallery makes for a great rest stop while exploring Rustaveli.